jiacongkylezhu/movieFever/README.md

 ## What is Movie Fever?

-Movie Fever is an application allowing users to discover movies
+Movie Fever is an open source project allowing users to discover movies
   - Sort movies by three categories (Top rated, popular, and upcoming)
   - Get the latest movie scores and reviews from critics
   - Watch trailers